mtsk/software-dev-summaries/implementing-domain-driven-design.md

 ### Identity Generation
 * Database-generated
-* Application-generated
+* Application-generated -> prefered when possible as they allow full object creation before persistence and reduce coupling to infrastructure
 * UUID-based

-Vernon favors application-generated identities because: They allow full object creation before persistence.
-They reduce coupling to infrastructure.

 ## Value Objects
 A **Value Object** is defined by its **attributes**, not identity.
 Two value objects with the same values are considered equal.
 Favor the use of Value Objects whenever possible, because they are easier to develop, test and maintain.